Mancini (Brazilian footballer): Return to Inter and then Brazil

+At the end of 2012, he returned to Atlético Mineiro but was never used and terminated his contract with the Belo Horizonte team in April 2013.
+In November 2013, he was signed for the following season by Villa Nova, a team in the Brazilian Série D. His experience started very well, scoring 7 goals in 9 matches in the first months.

+On April 9, 2014, he was signed by América-MG with a one-year contract.
+During his time at the club, he made 31 appearances and scored 9 goals.

+On January 7, 2016, after being a free agent for almost a year, he returned to Villa Nova on a six-month contract.
+He made 11 appearances and scored 6 goals in the championship.

+On May 16, 2016, at the end of the season, he officially retired from football.

 He returned to Atlético Mineiro on 5 January 2011, signing a three-year contract.

 In June 2012, Mancini joined Esporte Clube Bahia.
 He played for the team until the end of the year.

 After spending 2013 as a free agent, in January 2014 Mancini signed with Villa Nova for their Minas Gerais state league campaign.
 He scored seven goals, making him the top-scorer of the league.

 At the end of the state league season, Mancini signed a contract with Série B team América until December 2014.

 In January 2016, the Villa Nova-MG agreed to hire Mancini for the next season.

+International career

+With the Brazilian Under-20 national team, Mancini participated in the category's World Cup in 1999 in Nigeria.
+During the competition, in which Brazil was eliminated in the quarterfinals by Uruguay, Mancini played in 4 of the 5 matches, scoring a goal in the last match of the group stage against Zambia.

+Between 1999 and 2000, he played 9 matches with the Olympic team, also participating in the CONMEBOL Pre-Olympic tournament.

+On April 28, 2004, he made his debut with the senior national team in Budapest in a friendly match against Hungary (4-1 for the Seleção).
+With the Brazilian national team, he won the 2004 Copa América, in which he played 2 matches in the group stage.

+In total, from 2004 to 2008, Mancini played 6 official matches with Brazil and an unofficial friendly match against Catalonia.

 Managerial career

 On 7 August 2019, Mancini signed his first manager contract with Serie D club Foggia.

 His short-lived experience as Foggia boss ended 2 September 2019, as he resigned after the first league game, a 0–1 away loss to Fasano.

 On 1 September 2020, Mancini took over as the new head coach of Brazilian club Villa Nova.
 He was successively sacked on 8 October 2020, only to be reinstated the next day.
 He left the club by the end of the 2020 Campeonato Brasileiro Série D season.